populist-vote/platform/README.md

 [sqlx] is used for managing asynchronous database operations.
 This project relies heavily on compile-time query verification using `sqlx` macros, namely `query_as!` If you do not have a DATABASE_URL specified in your .env file, you will not be able to compile the binary for this crate.
 You can run sqlx in offline mode by setting SQLX_OFFLINE=true.
 You can enable "offline mode" to cache the results of the SQL query analysis using the sqlx-cli.
 If you make schema alterations, run the command `cargo sqlx prepare` which will write your query data to `sqlx-data.json` at the `/db` root.

+### Running Migrations
+We can easily create SQL migration files using the sqlx-cli.
+From the /db directory, you can run `sqlx migrate add -r DescriptiveMigrationName` to create up and down migration files in the /migrations folder.
+You can write SQL in these files and use `sqlx migrate run` and `sqlx migrate revert` respectively.

 ## API Server

 To start the api server, run `cargo watch -x run` which will type check, compile, and run your code.
 The GraphQL playground will then be live at http://localhost:1234 for you to execute queries and mutations against the specified database.